chipsalliance/firrtl-spec/spec.md

 The assert statement verifies that the predicate is true on the rising edge of any clock cycle when the enable is true.
 In other words, it verifies that enable implies predicate.
+When the predicate is false, the assert statement may print out the format string where its argument placeholders are substituted.

 ``` firrtl
 wire clk: Clock